Create a retro red and blue 3d analyph text effect in Photoshop

 Step 1: Change the red color to green

-In the Layers panel, double-click on the Blending Options icon on the top type layer (the one that holds the red part of the effect).
-Or if you can't see the Blending Options icon, double-click on any empty gray part of the layer:
+In the Layers panel, double-click the Blending Options icon on the top layer (the red text).
+If you can’t see the icon, simply double-click any empty gray space on the layer.

 Reopening Photoshop's Blending Options to change the color red in the 3D text effect